 During the two project solicitation periods, with the most recent period ending on May 30, 2012, eight agencies/entities submitted 37 projects for consideration.
 One project did not meet the minimum requirements and was eliminated from the project evaluation.
 The other 36 were prioritized using the evaluation methodology previously described.
 The application of this process generated 1 project with a Low score, 11 with Medium scores, and 24 projects with High scores.
-The project list will be updated periodically.
-The project list and the associated scores (as of August 23, 2012) are included in Appendix A. The spreadsheets developed during the evaluation are also presented in Appendix A; Tier 1, Step 1 through Tier 2, Step 2 are demonstrated in the spreadsheets.
+Because this MAC Plan Update is a living document, the project list will be updated periodically.
+The project list and the associated scores (as of August 23, 2012) are included in Appendix A Appendix A. The spreadsheets developed during the evaluation are also presented in Appendix A Appendix A; Tier 1, Step 1 through Tier 2, Step 2 are demonstrated in the spreadsheets.

-It should be noted that the RPC implemented a thorough project review process in which specific comments and questions related to each project were reviewed with project proponents and project scores were adjusted to address comments or concerns associated with preliminary project scoring.
-The result of this process is a more robust project list and prioritization, which will more effectively assist the Region in achieving its objectives.
+It should be noted that the RPC implemented a thorough project review process in which specific comments and questions related to each project were reviewed with project proponents and project scores were adjusted to address comments and / or concerns associated with preliminary project scoring.
+The result of this project is a more robust project list and prioritization, which will more effectively assist the Region in achieving its objectives.
 However, due to the thorough nature of this review, the scores of a subset of the projects included in the Plan have not yet been reviewed and adjusted to the mutual satisfaction of all RPC members.
-The following projects, while included in the IRWM Plan and believed to be important projects for the MAC Region, must be further discussed and vetted before all RPC members may be comfortable with the results of their scoring and ranking.
+The following projects, while included in the IRWM Plan and believed to be important projects for the Mac Region, must be further discussed and vetted before all RPC members may be comfortable with the results of their scoring and ranking.
 This review and vetting process is currently underway, and results of this process will be addressed in future MAC Plan updates.
 The following projects require further vetting.